joseamena/Tor.framework/README.md

 pod 'Tor/GeoIP', :podspec => 'https://raw.githubusercontent.com/iCepa/Tor.framework/pure_pod/TorStatic.podspec'
 ```

-The subspec will create a "GeoIP" bundle and install a run script phase which
-will download the appropriate GeoIP files.
+The subspec will create a "GeoIP" bundle with the appropriate GeoIP files.

 To use it with Tor, add this to your configuration: